MichaelHWatkins/MealPrep.Solution/README.md

 * 5:30 - 5:58 Got the api webpage to start up again, had to add entity framework into the using statements in startup.cs.
 * 6:00 - 6:27 Relearned how Linq works and created a meals controller.
 Looking into how I'm going to get info from the API page to the database index page.
 * 6:27 - 6:58 Got the db table set up and now going through errors trying to make it appear on the screen.
+* 6:58 - 7:32 Got the database screen to appear.
+On to creating a form for users to put meal info into.